 Where the work requires close contact between camera workers or between camera workers and cast, PPE should be available for all workers in these interactions.
-Where needed, PPE will likely consist of a surgical or procedure mask and eye protection (face shield or goggles).
+Where

 See the general guidance section for guidance regarding personal protective equipment.

 Equipment

 Whenever possible, the sharing of equipment between individuals should be avoided.
 See the general guidance section for guidance regarding equipment.
 In addition to the general guidance section, specific considerations for camera may include: